Author: Elaine Cunningham

 Elfshadow is the first Realms novel to spend significant time in a city where the city actually feels like a living, breathing place.
 We meet people from a variety of social classes, see how seasons and festivals affect the tempo of city life, visit inns, private residences, public squares, streets, alleys, et cetera.
-I wish more of these books would take that risk, because urban settings provide such tremendous potential for stories that goes largely unexplored by Tolkien-style exploration-based fantasy.
+I wish more of these books would take that risk, because urban settings provide such tremendous potential for stories that goes largely unexplored by Tolkien-style journey-based fantasy.

 I’ll avoid spoilers here as much as possible, since I try to avoid spoiling the books that are actually fun to read.